 - incredible flavor - sweet banana with a hint of nuttiness and flecks of chocolate

 - crowd pleaser - EVERYONE loves this banana bread - vegan or not!

 - versatile - can be made gluten free, chocolate free, nut free and egg free banana bread options

 - reliable recipe - turns out perfect every. single. time

-- simple recipe - for newly vegan eaters and newbie cooks - easy, straightforward recipe made with simple pantry ingredients
+- simple recipe - for newly vegan eaters and beginner cooks - easy, straightforward recipe made with simple pantry ingredients

 Vegan baking is a little trickier than vegan cooking mostly because of science, but also because typically a few ingredients are being replaced which can affect texture and flavor.
 This banana bread is made without eggs or dairy which impacts both flavour and texture, but you won't miss either in this recipe!

 As well, making a recipe gluten free also affects the texture; but the gf version of this banana loaf is super delicious so don't worry about that.